Our customers have been hired by:

 What Is an Infographic Resume?

-An infographic resume is a type of resume based on visual representations of your skills and experience such as timelines, graphs, icons, or bar charts.
+An infographic resume is based on visual representations of your skills and experience, such as timelines, graphs, icons, or bar charts.
 Unlike a traditional resume style, which just uses text, an infographic resume uses graphic design elements.

 Some useful programs in which you can create infographic resumes are Canva, Venngage, or Piktochart.